rsdoiel/antenna/science_and_technology.md

   <div class="content-width-x-large margin-x-auto mobile-x-padding-full paragraph paragraph--type--body paragraph--view-mode--default">

             <div class="clearfix text-formatted field field--name-field-body-with-summary field--type-text-with-summary field--label-hidden field__item"><p>DARPA’s Commercial Strategy Office is hosting a Proposers Day on Feb.
 25, 2025, in support of a Commercial Solutions Opening under the Embedded Entrepreneur Initiative (EEI).
-EEI pairs top technical talent from DARPA programs with experienced business leaders to accelerate the transition of breakthrough technologies to market.
-The program provides hands-on go-to-market support, equipping teams with the tools, expertise, and strategies needed to succeed in both government and commercial sectors.
-By fostering strong commercialization roadmaps, EEI helps DARPA awardees attract U.S. investment and scale their innovations.</p><p>The purpose of the Proposers Day is to provide an overview of the EEI program strategy, address questions from potential proposers, illustrate success stories, and provide a forum for engagement.
-Additionally, attendees can engage in one-on-one meetings with the Commercial Strategy Team and Contracting.</p><p>This event is open to companies who have supported R&amp;D under a DARPA-funded Program (e.g., SBIR, Prime contract, Subcontract to a Prime DARPA contract) and are interested in commercialization.&nbsp;</p><p>For additional information, please review the <a href="https://sam.gov/opp/a05ba1aa2f874d7b9aa1a6f78b02b65a/view" target="_blank">EEI Proposers Day Special Notice</a> posted on SAM.gov.
-If you are new to working with DARPA, we recommend you check out the <a href="https://drupal.darpa.mil/events/2025/darpaconnect-minneapolis">DARPAConnect event</a>.&nbsp;</p><p>If there is enough interest in another Proposers Day, the Commercial Strategy Team may consider a virtual option in the future.
+EEI pairs top technical talent from DARPA programs with brilliant business minds to accelerate the transition of breakthrough technologies to market.
+The program provides techno-economic analysis, coaching and mentoring, and the tools, expertise, and strategies needed to succeed in both government and commercial sectors.
+By fostering strong commercialization roadmaps, EEI helps DARPA awardees attract U.S. investment and scale their innovations.</p><p>The purpose of the Proposers Day is to provide an overview of the EEI strategy, address questions from potential proposers, illustrate success stories, and provide a forum for engagement.
+Additionally, attendees can engage in one-on-one meetings with the Commercial Strategy Team and Contracting.</p><p>This event is open to participants who have supported R&amp;D under a DARPA-funded Program (e.g., SBIR, Prime contract, Subcontract to a Prime DARPA contract) and are interested in commercialization.
+For instance, small to mid-sized companies or larger organizations like universities and large companies interested in spinning out a company.</p><p>For additional information, please review the <a href="https://sam.gov/opp/a05ba1aa2f874d7b9aa1a6f78b02b65a/view" target="_blank">EEI Proposers Day Special Notice</a> posted on SAM.gov.
+If you are new to working with DARPA, we recommend you check out the <a href="https://drupal.darpa.mil/events/2025/darpaconnect-minneapolis">DARPAConnect event</a>.&nbsp;</p><p>This is an in-person event.&nbsp;</p><p>If there is enough interest in another Proposers Day, the Commercial Strategy Team may consider a virtual option in the future.
 If you are unable to attend this Proposers Day due to in-person travel costs, please send an email to <a href="mailto:EEIProposersDay@darpa.mil">EEIProposersDay@darpa.mil</a> to express your interest in a future virtual option. &nbsp;</p><p>&nbsp;</p><p>&nbsp;</p></div>

       </div>